 Common Insect Pests, by Crop

-Another in Garden Maintenance is being able to identify what problem your particular crop is having.
+Another important skill in Garden Maintenance is being able to identify what problem your particular crop is having.

 - Cabbage Family (broccoli, brussels sprouts, cabbage)

-The cabbage family is susceptible to a plethora of insects.
-That is one reason that I do not suggest trying these, for a novice gardener.
+- The cabbage family is susceptible to a plethora of insects.
+That is one reason that I do not suggest trying these, for a novice or brand new gardener.
 They can make even the most seasoned gardener rip their hair out!
 Some of the most common include;

 Common Diseases of Vegetables, by Crop